adamw/veripacks/README.md

         .throwIfNotOk()
     }

+(Note: when using Veripacks from Java, you need to use:

+    VeripacksBuilder$.MODULE$.build()

+as that's how a Scala `object` is translated to Java.)

 This will throw an exception if there are some specification violations.
 You can also inspect the result of the `verify` call, which contains more detailed information (also included in the exception message).